 Four Types of Optional Car Insurance Coverage

-It's important to consider this insurance along with liability insurance because a car accident can lead to financial burdens.
-Medical bills, even for common injuries like broken bones, can run into the thousands of dollars.
-Carrying these insurances can help drivers avoid that costly bill and hit to their personal wealth.
+It's important to consider this insurance in addition to liability insurance because a car accident can lead to significant financial burdens.
+Medical bills, even for common injuries like whiplash or broken bones, can run into the thousands of dollars.
+Carrying these types of insurance can help drivers avoid paying out of pocket for those costly bills.

-Underinsured Motorist Coverage: Underinsured motorist coverage protects drivers if they're in an accident, and the at-fault driver's liability insurance doesn't cover the costs of the accident.
-The minimum liability insurance required to drive in Iowa has a coverage limit of $20,000 for injuries to one person, $40,000 for injuries in a single accident and $15,000 for property damage.
+2. Underinsured Motorist Coverage: Underinsured motorist coverage protects drivers if they're in an accident and the at-fault driver's liability insurance doesn't cover the costs of the accident.
+The minimum liability insurance coverage required to drive in Iowa is $20,000 for injuries to one person, $40,000 for injuries in a single accident and $15,000 for property damage.
 In serious accidents, the costs to the not-at-fault driver can quickly rise above these minimums.

-GAP Insurance: GAP stands for general auto protection, and it covers the difference between the market value of a car and the amount the policyholder owes to the finance company.
+4. GAP Insurance: GAP stands for general auto protection, and it covers the difference between the market value of a car and the amount the policyholder owes to the lender on a car loan.
 If a car is totaled, liability insurance only pays the market value of the car.
-For people who drive a lot, have no down payment or drive a highly depreciating car, this coverage can be important after an accident.
+For people who drive a lot, do not have money for a down payment or drive a highly depreciating car, this coverage can be important after an accident.

 Iowa Insurance Requirements

-According to the law, all insurance companies that offer liability insurance are required to offer uninsured motorist and underinsured motorist coverage.
+Under Iowa law, all insurance companies that offer liability insurance are required to offer uninsured motorist and underinsured motorist coverage.
 Drivers have to sign a waiver explaining that they want to opt out of the coverage if that's their desire.
-There are no requirement to offer medical payments and GAP insurance, but many insurance companies have those policies.
+There are no requirements to offer medical payments or GAP insurance, but many insurance companies have those policies.

 Iowa is a fault insurance state.
-After a car accident, drivers may be able to file a claim with their insurance company if they have the right coverage and file a claim with the other driver's liability insurance company.
+After a car accident, a driver may be able to file a claim with their insurance company if they have the right coverage and may also file a claim with the other driver's liability insurance company.

-Drivers in serious accidents in Des Moines can consult an attorney at Walker, Billingsley & Bair to discuss their eligibility to recover damages from the other driver.
-Contact our office at 888-435-9886 to speak with a lawyer today.
+Drivers involved in a serious motor vehicle accident in Iowa can consult an attorney at Walker, Billingsley & Bair to discuss their eligibility to recover damages from the other driver.
+Contact our office at (888) 435-9886 to speak with a lawyer today.